RantirAI/Rantir2.1/README.md

   - cd Rantir2.1

-- create .nuxt and .nuxt  .nuxt-storybook in web-frontend directory and change permission to read and write by everyone
+- create .nuxt and .nuxt-storybook in web-frontend directory and change permission to read and write by everyone

   -  mkdir web-frontend/.nuxt && chmod -R 777 web-frontend/.nuxt